SparkEquation/e2e-behaviour-testing/README.md

 * Initial loading takes some time as code should transpile from ts
     > TODO add build step with webpack

+## Dependencies
+**Attention** this project requires nodejs version not lower than `node 11.0.0`.
+This happens because we uses some advanced features in postinstall script, e.g. `Array.flat`

 ## Writing gherkin
     Check lib directory for available steps and cypress folder for examples Most steps expect selector as "RegisteredPageObjectName.classFieldName"